apache/nuttx/Documentation/components/nxgraphics/nx.rst

     A negated ``errno`` value is returned on failure.
 The ``errno`` value indicates the nature of the failure.

-.. c:function:: void boardctl(...)

-  Generic NuttX interface that among many of it functions, may also be used to start the NX server.

-  In a small embedded system, there will typically be a much greater interaction between application and low-level board features.
-The canonically correct to implement such interactions is by implementing a character driver and performing the interactions via low level ``ioctl()`` calls.
-This, however, may not be practical in many cases and will lead to "correct" but awkward implementations.

-  ``boardctl()`` is non-standard OS interface to alleviate the problem.
-It basically circumvents the normal device driver ioctl interlace and allows the application to perform direction IOCTL-like calls to the board-specific logic.
-In it is especially useful for setting up board operational and test configurations.

-  When called with the ``cmd`` of ``BOARDIOC_NX_START``, then the ``boardctl()`` will call ``nxmu_start`` indirectly on behalf of the application.
-In this case the ``arg`` parameter is ignored.

-  :param cmd: Identifies the board command to be executed
-  :param arg: The argument that accompanies the command.
-The nature of the argument
-    is determined by the specific command.

-  :return: On success zero (``OKERROR``) is returned on failure
-    with the ``errno`` variable set to indicate the nature of the failure.

 NX Server Callbacks
 ===================